Postsecondary Education Readiness Test (PERT)

 Remediation Option for additional retest attempts

-Students must visit the chairperson/assistant to the chairperson of the College Preparatory or Mathematics Department asking for permission for an additional retest and agree to participate in the department’s prescribed remediation program.
+Students must visit the chairperson/assistant to the chairperson of the Developmental Education or Mathematics Department asking for permission for an additional retest and agree to participate in the department's prescribed remediation program.
 Once remediation is complete; the student will receive permission to retest.

 Ability-to-Benefit (ATB)

-Effective July 1, 2012 Ability-to- Benefit (ATB) students who were enrolled or officially registered in an ATB eligible program prior to July 1, 2012 may retest once on the ATB certified CPT two weeks after the initial ATB testing date.
+Effective July 1, 2012 Ability-To-Benefit (ATB) students who were enrolled or officially registered in an ATB eligible program prior to July 1, 2012 may retest once on the ATB certified ACCUPLACER NG two weeks after the initial ATB testing date.
 For any subsequent attempts, the student must wait at least three months between administrations.
 Remediation is required between administrations.
 Note: The PERT is not an ATB eligible test.

 Points to remember:

-All referrals for retesting students who started college preparatory instruction in a subject area must be approved by the department chairs or their designee.
+- All referrals for retesting students who started developmental education instruction in a subject area must be approved by the department chairs or their designee.
 This includes students returning from suspension, students who fall under the three time, or four time course repeat rule and students who have completed Adult Basic Education, Adult Secondary, private, or any MDC based provider instruction as an alternative to traditional college preparatory instruction.

-Students who have already registered in MAT1033 or a higher mathematics course and have not yet taken the CPT College-Level Mathematics subtest or PERT mathematics subtest (and are past the 100% refund deadline) are not eligible to take either of these subtests without permission from the chairperson of the Mathematics Department.
+- Students who have already registered in MAT1033 or a higher mathematics course and have not yet taken a mathematics placement subtest (and are past the 100% refund deadline) are not eligible to take either of these subtests without permission from the chairperson of the Mathematics Department.

-Retesting authorizations must be processed by entering a comment in the Odyssey testing screen of the student (SR, TS, TS, TP).
+- Retesting authorizations must be processed by entering a comment for the student in the College's student record keeping system.

 Test Preparation: